-Section 78-The district secretary shall be elect-

-ed for a term of one year, or until his successor shall be elected.
+Section 83-The District Secretary shall be elected for a term of one year, or until his successor shall be elected.

-Section 79, ¶1-The duties of the district secretary shall be as follows:
+Section 84, ¶1-The duties of the District Secretary shall be as follows:

-¶2-To keep a correct record of the actions of the annual conference and of all meetings of the district council and shall perform the other necessary duties devolving upon him.
+¶2-To keep a correct record of the actions of the District Assembly and of all meetings of the District Council and shall perform the other necessary duties devolving upon him.

-¶3-To sign, with the district superintendent, the credentials of all ministers and deaconesses in his district (Section 76, ¶5).
+¶3-To sign, with the District Superintendent, the credentials of all ministers and deaconesses in his District (Section 81, ¶7).

-¶4-To arrange alphabetically a classified list of the ministers of the district in the annual minutes according to their work, designating whether engaged in pastoral, evangelistic, educational, or other accredited work.
+¶4-To arrange alphabetically a classified list of the ministers of the District in the Annual Minutes according to their work, designating whether engaged in pastoral, evangelistic, educational, or other accredited work.